cool8jay/Theory-of-Fun-for-Game-Design/what-people-are-saying.md

 <hr>

 "A delightful read.
-This book fills the ‘game apologist’ niche in my bookshelf."
+This book fills the 'game apologist' niche in my bookshelf."

 —Dan Cook, game designer of Triple Town